easolhq/easolhq.github.io/docs/reference/objects/product/experience_date.md

 number
 {: .label .fs-1 }

 The sum of remaining stock for a date's variants.
-If any of the variants have infinite inventory this will return `nil`.
+If any of the variants have infinite stock this will return `nil`.

 ## `experience_date.shop_url`
 {: .d-inline-block }